jaffamonkey/hugo-theme-sam/content/accessibility.md

 - Run code-level checking tool
 - Navigate most of the app using speech recognition software

-_[Contact me](mailto:paullittlebury@gmail.com) for further discussion of how I could help.
+[Contact me](mailto:paullittlebury@gmail.com) for further discussion about how I could help.
 No commitment.
-You may be interested in getting a comprehensive review, or assistance in putting Accessiblity testing in a [shift left](https://en.wikipedia.org/wiki/Shift-left_testing) state, and inegrated in the SDLC._
+You may be interested in getting a comprehensive review, or assistance in putting Accessiblity testing in a [shift left](https://en.wikipedia.org/wiki/Shift-left_testing) state, and inegrated in the SDLC.